Who We Are

 We believe in you.

 We believe in Illinois: its people, its diverse neighborhoods and communities, and our shared future.
 We believe that health and wellness are the foundation for individuals, families, and communities reaching their full potential.
 We believe in and promote a culture of service as fundamental to strong and healthy families, neighborhoods, and state.
 We believe that the long term sustainability of the environment and agricultural productivity requires stewardship and care.
 We believe in and respect youth’s potential to change the world, and work to support nurturing communities and opportunities to learn and grow.

 We believe in the state of Illinois and we are committed to our mission linking local communities to the University, to develop programs, tools, and knowledge that will support needed change.
 Our mission is to align research to needs and translate research into action plans that allow Illinois families, businesses, and community leaders to solve problems, make informed decisions, and adapt to changes and opportunities.

-To organize ourselves around these important goals, our work focuses on five ‘grand challenges.’
+Our work focuses on five grand challenges.
 Illinois Extension leaders work with a network of local stakeholders to define annual priorities that allow us to respond to evolving and emerging needs while still ensuring meaningful progress toward key outcomes in each of the five grand challenge areas.
 This blend of long-range focus and local accountability is a powerful strategy that ensures we stay true to our mission while we serve communities across the state.